Glass Brain Award

 - Nominee must have been visibly engaged in OHBM activities

 - Nominee must have evidence of extraordinary lifetime accomplishments in the field of human brain mapping

 - The nominee must be over the age of 40

-- The nominee must be present to accept the award given out at the 25th Annual Meeting of the Organization for Human Brain Mapping being held June 9-13, 2019 in Rome, Italy
+- The nominee must be present to accept the award given out at the Annual Meeting.

 - No self-nominations are allowed.

 - Please note: Current OHBM elected leadership are ineligible to receive OHBM Awards.